-This Annual Report on Form 10-K, or Annual Report, contains forward-looking statements concerning our business, operations and financial performance, as well as our plans, objectives and expectations for our business operations and financial performance and condition.
-All statements other than statements of historical or current facts included in this Annual Report are forward-looking statements.
+This Quarterly Report on Form 10-Q, or Quarterly Report, contains forward-looking statements concerning our business, operations and financial performance, as well as our plans, objectives and expectations for our business operations and financial performance and condition.
+All statements other than statements of historical or current facts included in this Quarterly Report are forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "design," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "positioned," "potential," "predict," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
 In addition, statements that "we believe" or similar statements reflect our beliefs and opinions on the relevant subject.
 All forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those expressed in, or implied by these, forward-looking statements and therefore, you should not unduly rely on such statements, including, but not limited to:

-- our ability to raise additional capital to fund our operations and continue the development of our current and future product candidates; - the clinical nature of our business and our ability to successfully advance our current and future product candidates through our ongoing future clinical trials, preclinical studies and development activities; - our ability to generate revenue from future product sales and our ability to achieve and maintain profitability; - the accuracy of our projections and estimates regarding our expenses, capital requirements, cash utilization, and need for additional financing; - the expected uses of the net proceeds from our initial public offering, or IPO, in October 2021, and our existing cash and cash equivalents and the sufficiency of such resources to fund our planned operations; - the extent to which the COVID-19 pandemic and measures taken to contain its spread ultimately impact our business, including our ongoing and future clinical trials, preclinical studies and development activities; - our dependence on the success of CT1812, our lead product candidate; - the novelty of our approach to targeting the S2R complex to treat age-related degenerative diseases and disorders, and the challenges we will face due to the novel nature of such approach; - the success of competing therapies that are or become available; - the initiation, progress, success, cost, and timing of our ongoing and future clinical trials, preclinical studies and development activities; - our ability to obtain and maintain regulatory clearance of CT1812 for approved investigational new drug, or IND, applications and any future IND applications for any of our other product candidates; - the timing, scope and likelihood of regulatory filings and approvals, including final regulatory approval of our product candidates - the performance of third parties in connection with the development of our product candidates, including third parties conducting our future clinical trials as well as third-party suppliers and manufacturers; - our ability to attract and retain strategic collaborators with development, regulatory, and commercialization expertise;
+- our ability to raise additional capital to fund our operations and continue the development of our current and future product candidates; - the clinical nature of our business and our ability to successfully advance our current and future product candidates through our ongoing future clinical trials, preclinical studies and development activities; - our ability to generate revenue from future product sales and our ability to achieve and maintain profitability; - the accuracy of our projections and estimates regarding our expenses, capital requirements, cash utilization, and need for additional financing; - the expected uses of the net proceeds from our initial public offering, or IPO; - the extent to which the continuing COVID-19 pandemic and measures taken to contain its spread ultimately impact our business, including our ongoing and future clinical trials, preclinical studies and development activities; - our dependence on the success of CT1812, our lead product candidate; - the novelty of our approach to targeting the S2R complex to treat age-related degenerative diseases and disorders, and the challenges we will face due to the novel nature of such approach; - the success of competing therapies that are or become available; - the initiation, progress, success, cost, and timing of our ongoing and future clinical trials, preclinical studies and development activities; - our ability to obtain and maintain regulatory clearance of CT1812 for approved investigational new drug, or IND, applications and any future IND applications for any of our other product candidates; - the timing, scope and likelihood of regulatory filings and approvals, including final regulatory approval of our product candidates - the performance of third parties in connection with the development of our product candidates, including third parties conducting our future clinical trials as well as third-party suppliers and manufacturers; - our ability to attract and retain strategic collaborators with development, regulatory, and commercialization expertise;